ProboCI/probo-docs/docs/plugins/lamp-plugin.md

 {% option %}
 ### `subDirectory` {string}
 The directory of the actual web root (defaults to 'docroot').
+{% details Example %}
+  {% highlight yaml%}
+  steps:
+    - name: Configure web root
+      plugin: LAMPApp
+      subDirectory: $SRC_DIR/web
+  {% endhighlight %}
+{% enddetails %}
 {% endoption %}

 {% option %}
 ### `cliDefines` {hash}
-A hash of defines, such as {define1: 'define1Value', define2: 'define2Value',}.
+A hash of defines.
 {% endoption %}

 {% option %}
 ### `installPackages` {array}
-An array of additional packages to install.
+An array of packages to install in addition to those that come with the [Docker image](/build/images).
 {% endoption %}

 {% option %}
 ### `varnish` {hash}
 A hash of options to configure the Varnish HTTP cache.

-The options are `enabled`, a boolean that defaults to false and indicates whether or not to enable Varnish, and `pathToVcl`, a string that indicates the path to your Varnish configuration file relative to the container root.
+`enabled`: A boolean that indicates whether or not to enable Varnish.
+Defaults to false.

+`pathToVcl`: A string that indicates the path to your Varnish configuration file relative to the container root.
+{% details Example %}
+  {% highlight yaml%}
+  steps:
+    - name: Configure Varnish
+      plugin: LAMPApp
+      varnish:
+        enabled: true
+        pathToVcl: $SRC_DIR/config.vcl
+  {% endhighlight %}
+{% enddetails %}
 {% endoption %}
 {% endoption_list %}

 <h2 id="lamp-plugin-examples">Probo LAMP Plugin Examples</h2>

-**Note:** The `LAMPApp` plugin options are inherited by the Probo Drupal, Wordpress, and other Probo plugins.

 **Using the `LAMPApp` Plugin to Test a PHP/MySQL Based Application**